-Whatever we would like to develop more or less of, we can work on a plan and strategy that will involve trying new and interesting things that you can learn and grow from.
-Holding your purpose and goals in mind about how you would like to develop yourself into a newer more refined and self aware version of yourself.
+Whatever we would like to develop more or less of, we can work on a plan and strategy that will involve trying new and interesting things that you can learn and grow through the experience of.

-Please send me an email or call if you would like to discuss trying my one to one counselling & coaching sessions or my workshops.
+Please send me an email or call if you would like to discuss having an assessment for a one to one counselling or coaching session or workshop.

 Training, qualifications & experience